reverentgeek/okta.github.io/_source/_posts/2019-08-14-okta-authjs-pkce.md

 Single Page Apps (SPAs) offer a great user experience in the browser.
 You can have very interactive applications that don't require full page transitions.
 Securing these types of apps is challenging since there may not be a backend (like a .NET or Spring Boot) app.
 The browser is an inherently insecure environment.
 If you are building an app that will have 1,000,000 users, it's likely - almost guaranteed - that some percentage of those users will have compromised machines to malware or viruses.

 So, how do you protect your SPA in such a hostile environment?
-[OAuth 2.0]() and its sister standard, [OpenID Connect]() (OIDC) offered an approach called the Implcit flow at a time when SPAs were new and browsers as well as providers were much more limited in their capabilities.
+[OAuth 2.0](https://oauth.net/2/) and its sister standard, [OpenID Connect](https://openid.net/connect/) (OIDC) offered an approach called the Implicit flow at a time when SPAs were new and browsers as well as providers were much more limited in their capabilities.

 OIDC is a thin identity layer for authentication and Single Sign-On that rides on top of OAuth 2.0, an authorization framework.
 In this post, you'll learn some foundational concepts on OIDC and OAuth2.
 You'll be guided through a simple SPA example written in
 [Vue.js](https://vuejs.org/) that starts with the older (now deprecated) Implicit flow and then shows the more secure Authorization Code with Proof Key for Code Exchange (PKCE) flow.

 ## Three Minute Overview of OpenID Connect and OAuth 2.0